lemlac/mulem/docs/reference.md

 __Order of Operations:__

-12-  0.
-Assignment/Pipelining (Lowest)
+0. Assignment (Lowest)
-11-  1.
-Logical OR
+1. Logical OR / Pipelining
-10-  2.
-Logical AND
+2. Logical AND
-9 -  3.
-Comparisons/Membership
+3. Comparisons/Membership
-8 -  4.
-Range/Interval Operators
+4. Range/Interval Operators
-7 -  5.
-Bitwise Logic
+5. Bitwise Logic
-6 -  6.
-Additive/Vector Operators
+6. Additive / Vector Operators
-5 -  7.
-Multiplicative/Bit Shift Operators
+7. Multiplicative/Bit Shift Operators
-4 -  8.
-Exponentiation *(right-associative: `2**3**2` is `2**(3**2)`)*
+8. Exponentiation *(right-associative: `2**3**2` is `2**(3**2)`)*
-3 -  9.
-Unary Operators
+9. Unary Operators
-2 - 10.
-Primary/Postfix Operators
+10. Primary / Postfix Operators
-1 - 11.
-Member Accessing/Inline-Binding (Highest)
+11. Member Accessing/Inline-Binding (Highest)

 Some operators have assignment alternatives by adding an equals sign `=` after it.
 These are reserved for the operators that aren't keywords and return the same type that their left-hand side is.
 This sets a variable based on its previous value.
 The left-hand side must be an already defined variable.
 If it's immutable, then this shadows it.
 If it's mutable, then the value is mutated. *(See [Mutability(#Mutability-mu).)* All of these are void statements, i.e. they return nothing and should only be used in an expression by themselves.